shosborn/SMART-ECRTS19/README.md

 # Schedulability Study and SMART-Interference Measurement Code

 This repository contains the code to execute the schedulability studies and experiments for the ECRTS'19 submission, "Simultaneous Multithreading Applied to Real Time" by Sims Hill Osborne, Joshua J. Bakita, and James H. Anderson.
-We also include our experimental results.
+Experiment and study raw results are also archived here.

 ## Overview